The toughest part of eating healthy almost always comes down to the time it takes to cook something that both tastes good and is good for you.

 To make your own choice, consider how often you’d like to cook at home or if you’d like to even cook at all.

 What’s great about pre-made meal kits in general is that you can work them into your daily routine pretty easily.
-For example, if you skip breakfast and know you only need to bring a healthy lunch to work, you can easily get enough meals with Factor’s 6 meal plan.
+For example, if you skip breakfast and know you only need to bring a nutritious lunch to work, you can easily get enough meals with Factor’s 6 meal plan.
 If you’re not sure of which plan is right for you, I’d suggest going with their 4 meal plan before committing to a larger order.
 You can always increase the weekly volume later.

 Once you’ve made your decision, you’ll be able to select your preferred meals from their menu.
 It rotates every week, giving you 20 meal options to try on a regular basis.

-For an additional fee, you can add-on specific foods “a la carte” style after making your initial meal selection (they refer to this as “Factor+”).
+For an additional fee, you can add-on specific foods “a la carte” style after making your initial meal selection (they refer to this as "Factor+").
 The majority of these are foods to help you stick to certain macros throughout your day, such as if you were following a high protein diet and needed more lean meat or fish.
+They also have a variety of juices, smoothies, soups, snacks, and even desserts.
+Check out our quick video below covering their add-ons:

 So, what kind of food can you expect to see on the menu?
 Unlike a lot of meal kits that really only focus on lunch and dinner meals, Factor is one of the few that also includes breakfasts.
 Here’s a rundown of example meals you can expect to see for each…